tgenman/STEM_vault/notes/thinking/Focusing.md

 > “Okay, so, I had another fight with my mother last week; she contin- ues to make a lot of demands that are unreasonable and insists on pretending like she can decode my actions into some kind of hidden motive, like the dishes thing secretly means I don’t respect and ap- preciate everything she’s done for me.
 It’s frustrating, because that relationship is important to me, but she’s making it so that the only way I can maintain it is through actions I feel like I shouldn’t have to take.”

-According to [[👤Gendlin, Eugene T.|Gendlin]], ==this effect was the dominant factor in patient outlook—more important than the type of therapy, or the magnitude of the problem, or the skill and experience of the therapist.==
+According to Gendlin, ==this effect was the dominant factor in patient outlook—more important than the type of therapy, or the magnitude of the problem, or the skill and experience of the therapist.==

-[[👤Gendlin, Eugene T.|Gendlin]] posited that patients ==found value in this tip-of-the-tongue pro- cess because they were spending time at what he called “the edge”—the fuzzy boundary between implicit and explicit, between “already known” and “not yet known,” between pre-verbal and verbal.== If (as is often the case for patients in therapy) one’s goal is increased awareness and clarity with regard to complex issues, spending time in the already-known areas is not very useful.
+Gendlin posited that patients ==found value in this tip-of-the-tongue pro- cess because they were spending time at what he called “the edge”—the fuzzy boundary between implicit and explicit, between “already known” and “not yet known,” between pre-verbal and verbal.== If (as is often the case for patients in therapy) one’s goal is increased awareness and clarity with regard to complex issues, spending time in the already-known areas is not very useful.
 The juicy stuff, the new insight and knowledge, comes from gently approaching that edge, being willing to sit with the vague and not-yet-clear, and patiently waiting as things materialize.

 ==From the use-your-whole-brain perspective that CFAR tends to take, it makes sense that the latter patient—the one with a strong set of preconceptions— would be less likely to make progress than the former.== The latter patient is using their [[System 2]] explicit reasoning to make sense of the situation—and they’re using only their [[System 2]].
 They have a top-down narrative explana- tion for everything that’s happening, and that top-down narrative is drowning out contrary evidence and subtle signals and anything that doesn’t fit the party line.